xldoooooo/ros2-ardupilot-mavros-control/README.md

 - 🔄 **SITL & Hardware Testing** - Test missions in simulation on same Raspberry Pi, then deploy to real drone
 - ✅ **Flight Validated** - Tested on [FuryVision AAV](https://github.com/sidharthmohannair/Fury-Drone-Project) in actual autonomous flight
 - 🛡️ **Safety First** - Comprehensive pre-flight checks and emergency procedures
-- 📡 **Ground Station Optional** - Mission Planner/QGroundControl for monitoring (may or maynot required for flight,it depends on  application)
+- 📡 **Ground Station Optional** - Mission Planner/QGroundControl for monitoring (may or may not be required depending on application)
 - 📚 **Complete Workflow** - SITL testing → Bench testing → Flight testing documented
 - 🔧 **Open Hardware Reference** - Test platform fully documented (CAD, assembly, wiring)
 - 🔄 **Iterative Development** - Actively maintained with community feedback and new examples